-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 If actual demonstration is necessary, and if you're unable (or unwilling) to draw adoring women, certain types will be of help.

 First make sure your wife is watching, but at a distance.
-Then approach the myopic one and say "Darrr-ling!" in a stage whisper.
-She will turn on you with a look of love and affection that will last until you come into focus.
+Then approach the myopic one and say "Darrrling!" in a stage whisper.
+She will turn on you a look of love and affection that will last until you come into focus.

 "Did you see that, Phoeb?"